Aquarium Fish Compatibility Chart – Find Perfect Pals

 But, not all fish get along.
 Territorial disputes and food competition are common problems.
 Some fish may seem fine at first but become aggressive as they grow.

 Cichlids, for instance, defend their territories.
 This can cause fights in small tanks.
 It’s important to plan the tank’s layout to avoid these issues.
+Smaller or submissive fish can be subjected to harassment from more dominant individuals, necessitating careful monitoring.

 Some fish, like Catfish and Arowanas, might eat smaller fish.
 So, it’s crucial to think about size and predatory nature when choosing fish.
 This helps keep the tank balanced.